HazyResearch/chinstrap/README.md

 ### Repl

-Start repl: `sbt run` (not that you quit, you need to :quit out of the repl and then ctrl-c out of sbt) Run tests: `sbt test`
+Start repl: `sbt run` (note that to quit, you need to :quit out of the repl and then ctrl-c out of sbt)

+Run tests: `sbt test`

 You can also use :load as in the standard scala repl to load in multiple lines to be interpreted.